-I remember how proud I was when I got all the things for the baby ready to my due date.
-I only forgot that I should have taken care about one more thing.
+I remember how proud I was when I got all the things for the baby ready for my due date.
+I only forgot that I should have taken care of one more thing.
 Myself!
 Looking back, I now realize why I didn’t pay attention to my needs.
 Simply because I didn’t understand there would be anything like this (mentioned below).

 You see, when you’re pregnant with your first, you get the wrong idea that motherhood is natural, everything will come to you easily.
 I mean, okay, I realized postpartum would be tough, but didn’t even think close to what I would have to come through.
 I thought breastfeeding was the easiest natural thing every mom is capable of doing.
 No special preparation needed, it will all come.

 And there were plenty of other things I couldn’t see coming.
 Even though I read plenty about postpartum in order to prepare myself (at least mentally), I have never seen anything that is relevant on the web.
 I guess, there’s just not enough information about the postpartum experience and how brutal it actually is because nobody talks about it.

 It’s all hidden behind the closed doors or in the mind of a new mother.
 And this is NOT GOOD.
 I want you to be prepared for your postpartum.
 I want to share everything that I’ve learned in my postpartum recovery.
 So that you know what to expect after giving birth.

 20 THINGS POSTPARTUM YOU SHOULD BE PREPARED FOR

 1. You will be extremely weak after delivery…

 Da-h!
 Well, no surprise, you would say.
 Yes, I agree, weakness is the first thing you think will happen after you give birth just because the labor is hard work.
 I expected it, too.
 But I didn’t realize how EXTREMELY weak I would be and how my body wouldn’t listen to me for the first few hours after delivery.